benjamin-ngandwe/virtual-cybersecurity-lab-NETWORKWALKS-B083-WK1/README.md

 ## Problem 1.
 Internet Connectivity After Static IP Configuration
 After manual configuration of the IPv4 settings, Internet connectivity may fail depending on the Kali/NetworkManager configuration, the command "sudo nmcli connection modify "Wired connection 1" ipv4.dad-timeout 0" sorts out this issue

+## What I learned
+Through this project, I learned how to create and configure a virtual environment for cybersecurity practice.

+## NAT Vs NAT Network
+A NAT Network allows multiple virtual machines to communicate with each other while also providing internet access through network address translation, making it ideal for building a multi-machine cybersecurity lab.